peterztan/liri-node-app/README.md

     SPOTIFY_SECRET=your-spotify-secret

     ```
+6. After setting everything up, go back to the command terminal

 Contain a link to a deployed version of the app
 Clearly list the technologies used in the app